driptanil/Dev-Ops/03-Kubernetes/Kubernetes2.md

 Kubernetes cluster is made of multiple nodes (replicas of one node).

 ### Kubeproxy
-- responsible for forwarding requests from services to pods is actually cube proxy
+- responsible for forwarding requests from services to pods is actually present in same node.

 ## Master Node